14 Top-Rated Attractions & Things to Do in San Marino

 It takes a bit of climbing to get here, but the tower is well worth a visit for the panoramic views of the surrounding countryside from its lofty perch.

 Accommodation: Where to Stay in San Marino

-Piazza della Liberta is a magnet for tourists because frequently throughout the day, the Guardie di Rocca change guard in a colorful ceremony.
-Their uniforms - a dark green double-breasted jacket with white braid, red trousers with a green stripe, hats with red pompoms, and white gaiters -- assure that everyone scores great photos of the event.
+Piazza della Liberta is one of the most popular places to visit in San Marino because frequently throughout the day, the Guardie di Rocca change guard in a colorful ceremony.
+Their uniforms - a dark green double-breasted jacket with white braid, red trousers with a green stripe, hats with red pompoms, and white gaiters - assure that everyone scores great photos of the event.

 Address: Piazza della Liberta, San Marino Città